softprops/envy/README.md

 You should be able to access a completely typesafe config struct deserialized from env vars.

-Envy assumes an env var exists for each struct field with a matching name in all uppercase letters. i.e. A struct field `foo_bar` would map to an env var named `FOO_BAR`
+Envy assumes an env var exists for each struct field with a matching name in all uppercase letters. i.e. A struct field `foo_bar` would map to an env var named `FOO_BAR`.

 Structs with `Option` type fields will successfully be deserialized when their associated env var is absent.

 Envy also supports deserializing `Vecs` from comma separated env var values.

-Because envy is built on top of serde, you take use all of serde's [attributes](https://serde.rs/attributes.html) to your advantage
+Because envy is built on top of serde, you take use all of serde's [attributes](https://serde.rs/attributes.html) to your advantage.

 For instance let's say you're app requires a field but would like a sensible default when one is not provided.
 ```rust